r0ckz/xrsws/README.md

 * wsgeneric-all.sh - same as above, but for all torrents at once rather than for a specific hash.
 Only need to specify action.

+* wsdiskspace.sh - check available disk space.
+Not a XML-RPC script, relies on wget, jq and bc.
+Gets JSON data from /plugins/diskspace/action.php.

 (Main scripts and examples use xmlrpc command, cURL clones/alternatives are present in cURL-alternatives folder, with hardcoded XMLs taken from the xmlrpc commands.
 Those scripts are for when xmlrpc isn't available on a certain distro or app like Termux.
 You can use this way in other code languages too, like PHP.
 Outputs will be XML).

 Two SFTP scripts:
 - sendfile.sh - for sending a file through the commandline.
-I never use this script anymore, I just sFTP into the box manually now.
+I never use this script anymore, I just SFTP into the box manually now.
 - checkspace.sh - for checking free diskspace for your account.
 May take a few seconds to calculate.
+After feedback from the SeedboxWS admins, this script is now outdated given that we have a more supported script in the form of 'wsdiskspace.sh' (in the root folder of this project), which is much more efficient than using SFTP.